KasperKnop/XRD/03 VR Development/README.md

+# Getting Started With Quest Development In Unity

 ## Unity Setup

 1. Install Unity 2022.3 LTS with Android Build support enabled (this is currently the only version, that has access to the new 6.0.2 VR template)